 When it comes to product liability, defects found in motor vehicles can be some of the most dangerous both for the individuals driving them and also for other cars on the road.
 The number of automobile manufacturers being sued for product liability has been increasing in recent years.
-Reforms in product liability law have made the process and procedure more friendly to plaintiff's seeking to claim compensation from manufacturers who are at fault for negligence.
+Reforms in product liability law have made the process and procedure friendlier to plaintiff's seeking to claim compensation from manufacturers who are at fault for negligence.
 This shift may seem like an advantage to injured drivers seeking to file a claim but it has caused automobile manufacturers to strengthen their defense in the case of a defective product lawsuit.

 In past years, common examples of auto product liability claims have included SUV's that are overly prone to rolling, cars sold with tires that have a high risk of blowing out and motorcycles that become unstable when driven at high speeds.
 In general, auto product liability claims involve one of two types of defects found in motor vehicles.
 First, the car may have been manufactured defectively or with defective products.
 These defects can occur due to a number of reasons such as a defect in the manufacturing process of the car or the parts, or a problem that caused defect during the shipping process for supplies.
 The other category of defects is much harder to spot but significantly more prone to effecting a large group of consumers in a negative way.
 Vehicles manufactured according to an inherently dangerous design can put the drivers at risk of injury no matter how well they were manufactured or how high the quality of parts used was.
 While many products are dangerous by nature of their use, cars designed with an unreasonable risk of danger put drivers at an unnecessary risk of injury often unknown to them until it is too late.